 The Buy And Sell Agreement, within business protection insurance, binds the estate of the deceased partner/shareholder to sell his share of the business and the surviving partners/shareholders to buy it.

 When a partner/shareholder dies, his share of the business becomes a part of his estate and so is taken into account for Inheritance Tax purposes.
 As a binding contract for sale exists under the Buy And Sell Agreement, this prevents business property relief from being claimed by the estate.
-If the estate passed to a surviving spouse there would be no IHT liability anyway so this would not be an issue.
+If the estate passed to a surviving spouse there would be no Inheritance Tax liability anyway so this would not be an issue.

 One of the most valuable assets of your business is its staff.
 Some of these people because of their specialised knowledge, skills or contacts, are vital to the profitability of the business and are referred to as “Key Man”.
 Their death or incapacity could result in the financial performance of the business being adversely affected, which could lead to a significant fall in profits, the inability to repay loans or meet other obligations and, in extreme cases, to the collapse of the business.